July 12, 2019My Record Is Out!

-I'm so excited that my first record as a leader is being released on July 12, 2019!
+I'm so excited that my first record as a leader was released on July 12, 2019!

 December 10, 2018Wynton Marsalis and Jazz At Lincoln Centre Orchestra take the Barbican by storm